codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 ## Isolation Forest

 Isolation Forest is an unsupervised anomaly detection algorithm that uses a **random forest algorithm** (decision trees), under the hood to **detect outliers** in the dataset.

+* Isolation Forests are computationally efficient and have been proven to be very effective in Anomaly detection.

 * In an Isolation Forest, randomly sub-sampled data is processed in a tree structure based on randomly selected features.